 - Mild symptoms are normal, including sensitivity to pressure, sensitivity to hot/cold food or drinks, gum soreness and slight discomfort on the tooth/teeth.
 These should subside after the permanent crown is placed.

 - An over-the-counter pain reliever/anti-inflammatory can alleviate discomfort for patients who tolerate such medications.

-- Contact the office at 781-780-4276 if discomfort increases, your bite feels uneven, you experience persistent pain or the temporary crown becomes loose or comes off.
+- Contact our office at 781-780-4276 if discomfort increases, your bite feels uneven, you experience persistent pain, or the temporary crown becomes loose or comes off.

 PERMANENT CROWNS: Once the final restoration is complete, it may take a few days to get used to your new crown or bridge.

 - Avoid hard, sticky or chewy foods on the restoration for 24 hours, starting from the time it was cemented.
 This gives the cement time to set, enabling a stronger and more durable restoration.

 - Proper brushing, flossing, and regular cleanings are necessary to maintain crown and bridge restorations.
 Often, small decay problems develop around the restoration.
 This can be easily corrected if spotted and addressed during the early stages, but delaying may result in the patient needing a new restoration.